15 Illustration Portfolio Websites That Are Brimming with Talent

 Rose’s About page features a short bio and list of selected clients, accompanied by a photo of herself sitting next to one of her own illustrations.
 Presenting these details in a compelling and stylish way helps inform visitors and distinguishes Rose's work from that of other illustrators.

 06. Levi Jacobs

-Levi Jacobs’ works have been known to add a refreshing flare to everything from the pages of The New York Times to food packaging and more.
-Based in Rotterdam, the Netherlands, his unique use of color, texture and shape is carried across the different mediums in which he works, from digital illustration to murals and printmaking.
+Levi Jacobs’s works have been known to add a refreshing flare to everything from the pages of The New York Times to food packaging and more.
+Based in Rotterdam, the Netherlands, his unique use of color, texture and shape is carried across the different mediums in which he works, such as digital illustration, murals and printmaking.

 07. Ana Leovy

-Having worked with The Guardian, Man Repeller, Teen Vogue and many more, Mexican illustrator and artist Ana Leovy creates colorful compositions with acrylics, gouache and watercolors.
+Having worked with The Guardian, Man Repeller, Teen Vogue and many more, Mexican illustrator and artist Ana Leovy creates colorful compositions using acrylics, gouache and watercolors.

 In contrast to her lush paintings, her illustration portfolio’s homepage is clean and typographical.
-With no imagery at all, the design nonetheless commands our attention while highlighting Ana’s visual sensibilities, making it one of the best portfolio websites.
+What makes this one of the best portfolio websites?
+With no imagery at all, the design nonetheless commands our attention while highlighting Ana’s visual sensibilities.

-The use of text throughout the site boosts Ana’s personal brand, helping site visitors connect to the person behind the works.
-The text on her ‘About’ page, for example, does a great job of explaining her love for depicting strong, confident characters and celebrating diversity through her work.
+The use of text throughout her website boosts Ana’s personal brand, helping visitors connect to the person behind the works.
+The text on her About page, for example, does a great job of explaining her love for depicting strong, confident characters and celebrating diversity through her work.

 Alex Gamsu Jenkins is an illustrator, cartoonist and animator from London.
 His work offers a humoristic exploration of the absurd, surreal and grotesque.
-This unique tone is also extended into his website design, starting with a swirling, gradient logo of his name at the top of the page.
+This unique tone is extended onto his website design, starting with an animated, gradient logo of his name at the top of the page.